AngelMendez-0/C-Programming/README.md

 ## File Description

+### Lab 5 – Dynamic Arrays
+Programs demonstrating **dynamic memory allocation** for multiple data types (integers, characters, floats, doubles) in C using `malloc` and `calloc`.
+Focuses on:
+- Safe allocation and deallocation of memory

 ### Lab 7 – File Handling | May 30, 2025
 Programs demonstrating reading from and writing to files in C. Focuses on proper use of file pointers, error checking, and safe data management within a Unix environment.